These colorful deviled eggs with curry have a mustard caviar garnish and an enchanting, tropical flair!

-Mix in 3 tbsp. of mayo and 3 tsp. brown spicy mustard into your egg yokes.
+- Mix in 1 tbsp. of mayo and 1 tsp. brown spicy mustard into your egg yolks.
 Add the ingredients carefully, making sure your consistency is not too runny, and not too thick – a consistency like hummus.
 If it’s too thick, just add a little more mayo.

-Separate your filling into two bowls, equally.
-To one bowl of filling, add 1 tsp. curry and 1 tsp. of stone ground mustard.
+- Separate the filling into two bowls, equally.
+To one bowl of filling, add 1 tsp. curry.
 All curry powders have different strengths so start with a teaspoon and add more if you think it needs more flavor.
 If it begins to thicken up with the spice, simply add more mayo and mustard so the consistency matches your other bowl.

 - To your other bowl, add a tiny drop of natural dye.
 I used a pretty peachy color, but you can choose any color you want!

 - Lay down two pieces of cellophane on a flat surface and and spoon filling onto each.
 Roll them up so you have two tubes of filling.
 Snip the ends.